surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 on the mini-button on another LFO (the small orange arrow):

 ![Illustration 28: Modulation section](../manual_xt/images/Pictures/modulationsourceselectionbar.png)

+Alternatively, you can also left-click on a modulation source while holding **Ctrl / Cmd** to display it in the LFO editor as well.

 This effectively lets you **modulate the parameters of one LFO with any other mod source(s)**.
 However, as an example, note that logistically, an S-LFO can modulate parameters of an LFO, but